 What is the difference between a UPC and a SKU?

 ‘UPC’ refers to the barcode and barcode number that come printed on a product.
 UPCs can be added to items so the items are able to be scanned at the register.
 ShopKeep accepts UPC codes of 8, 12, or 13 digits in length which do not start with a 2, 4, or 5.

 ‘SKU’, also known as the store code, is an item identification number created by ShopKeep which is used to generate barcodes for labels printed via ShopKeep Label Printing.

 What is the value of my inventory?

-How can I view my year-end inventory value or the value on a specific date?
+How can I find my inventory value for a certain date?

 Can I look back on the inventory adjustments I made?

 Yes, view a history of inventory adjustments on the Quantity History Report.

 Is there a report for received inventory items?

 No. However, the Quantity History report can be used to check when individual items were received, adjusted, sold, and returned.